 VPN can make sensitive online activities safer for you.
 Because of higher encryption, your activities and your data will be safe from anyone who could be prying around.
-If you want to reply to your emails or do online banking transactions while you are in a coffee shop, for instance, VPN can protect you from trackers who are in the same public Wi-Fi network you are in.
+Suppose you want to reply to your emails or do online banking transactions in a coffee shop.
+In that case, VPN can protect you from trackers in the same public Wi-Fi network you are in.

 Data transfer security

-Important files and data that need to be accessed or shared online needs a very secure connection.
+Important files and data needing access or shared online need a secure connection.
 A VPN can do this job for you.
-With a private server that uses higher encryptions techniques, your data will have a lower risk of getting leaked.
+With a private server with higher encryption techniques, your data will have a lower risk of getting leaked.

-Because your IP address is masked with the use of a VPN, you can browse the internet anonymously.
-However, you need to remember that VPNs do not provide complete anonymity.
+Because your IP address is masked with a VPN, you can browse the internet anonymously.
+However, it would be best to remember that VPNs do not provide complete anonymity.
 It just makes it more difficult for hackers to do their job.

 Access to blocked content and sites

 VPN masks your IP address by using the address of one of its remote servers.
 This remote server could be anywhere in the world.
-This will give you access to more content over the internet, including those that are blocked in your country.
-You may now be able to access websites, movies, TV shows, and more that are normally inaccessible in your country.
+This will give you access to more internet content, including those blocked in your country.
+You may now be able to access websites, movies, TV shows, and more that are usually inaccessible in your country.